PT Graduate of Teaching Yoga for a Better Back

 Following the course, participants will have ongoing access to lectures, guided meditations, and yoga videos in order to personalize rehabilitation and wellness programming for their clinical setting.

-Want approval?
+Want CEU approval?
 Email Dr. Stephanie to start the conversation.

 Provide Bio-Energetic-Psycho-Social-Spiritual Care